dist-r/rcontacts-rest/README.md

 A production-ready REST API built with Go and Fiber framework, designed for optimal performance and concurrency.
 This implementation demonstrates Go's strengths in building scalable backend services with excellent memory efficiency and fast execution.

+> [!IMPORTANT]
+> This implementation uses the API v2 response format, so it is probably not fully supported by the current client application yet.
+Client integration is still in progress.

 ### How to Run

 #### Prerequisites